londonappleadmins/site/_posts/2020-11-11-18th-november-2020-anthony-reimer-autopkg-workshop.markdown

 title: 19th November 2020 - Writing AutoPkg recipes with Anthony Reimer (Zoom workshop)
 ---

 As we get used to the "new normal", it's more important than ever to focus on deploying the most up to date software.
 AutoPkg has been a mainstay of the Mac Admin toolbox since 2014 and we're delighted to host the awesome Anthony Reimer as he joins us all the way from Canada to lead a workshop that will take you to the next level!
+Thank you to the lovely folks at [ThoughtWorks](https://www.thoughtworks.com/) for sponsoring the Zoom Webinar session!

 ## About the Workshop